kej715/COS-Tools/README.md

 CSUBMIT,CRAYJOB,TO.
 REVERT,NOLIST.
 .DATA,CRAYJOB.
-JOB,JN=CRAYRUN.
+JOB,JN=INSTALL.
 ACCOUNT,AC=CRAY,APW=XYZZY,UPW=QUASAR.
 ECHO,ON=ALL.
 OPTION,STAT=ON.
 FETCH,DN=F,MF=FE,DF=TR,^
 TEXT='USER,GUEST,GUEST.GET,F.CTASK.'.
 SAVE,DN=F,EXO=ON.
+RELEASE,DN=F.
+ACCESS,DN=F,ENTER.
 ```

 Assuming that this procedure is added as a record to the file named CRAY, created above,
-it can be executed as follows to copy an executable (e.g., CAL) to the Cray X-MP and save it
+it can be executed as follows to copy an executable (e.g., CAL) to the Cray X-MP and install
-as an executable permanent file:
+it as a command:

 ```
-BEGIN,SAVE,CRAY,CAL.
+BEGIN,INSTALL,CRAY,CAL.
 ```

-A batch job submitted to the Cray X-MP could then use the ACCESS command to access the
+A batch job submitted to the Cray X-MP could then call the command as in:
-executable and run it, e.g., using commands that look like:

 ```
-ACCESS,DN=CAL.
 CAL,I=SOURCE.
 ```